Advertisement

 Smoking worsens the health problems associated with metabolic syndrome.
 By quitting smoking you can help reduce your risk of heart disease and diabetes.

-When lifestyle modifications alone aren't enough, medications can be used to lower blood pressure and correct cholesterol and triglyceride levels.
-Medications that control blood sugar levels can be used to treat people who already have type 2 diabetes, and also in those with insulin resistance and elevated blood sugar levels, to delay or prevent the onset of full-blown diabetes.
+When lifestyle modifications alone aren’t enough, medicines can be used to lower blood pressure and correct cholesterol and triglyceride levels.
+Medicines that control blood sugar levels can be used to treat people who already have type 2 diabetes, and also those with insulin resistance and elevated blood sugar levels, to delay or prevent the onset of full-blown diabetes.

-There are also medications available that can help with weight loss, which may be effective for some people when used in combination with a balanced diet and exercise.
-Medications for weight loss are generally only tried if diet and exercise alone have not been successful.
+There are also medicines available that can help with weight loss, which may be effective for some people when used in combination with a balanced diet and exercise.
+Medicines for weight loss are generally only tried if diet and exercise alone have not been successful.

 Your doctor may also recommend you take low-dose aspirin, which has been found to reduce the risk of heart attack and stroke when taken on a daily basis.